Understanding Delinquency and Default

 However, you can get out of default and repair the damage to your finances.

-When your student loan is placed in default, you have the right to a review.
+If your student loan is placed in default and HESC is your assigned debt collector, you have the right to a review.

-If you believe a mistake has been made with your FFEL program loan which caused the default, you can ask HESC for an Administrative Review.
+If you believe a mistake has been made with your student loan which caused the default, you can ask HESC for an Administrative Review.

-- When HESC buys your loan from the bank, they send you a letter explaining the default process and offering you the opportunity to enter a repayment agreement.
+- When HESC collects on your student loan, they send you a letter explaining the default process and offering you the opportunity to enter a repayment agreement.

 - This letter also includes an application for an administrative review.